microsoft/LSKV/docs/index.md

         Index->>App: return KVs
         note over App: this reads from the index so only observes values<br> that have been committed but may be stale end
-    end
+    App->>App: Fill in header with optimistic transaction id<br> and committed transaction id end
     App->>User: send response
 ```